SachinthaHewawasam/gym_collaboration/README.md

-Certainly!
 Here are some features that you may want to consider including in your gym collaboration application:

 User profiles: Allow users to create profiles and provide information about their fitness goals, interests, and location.
 This will help them find compatible workout partners.